 The St. Albans School of Public Service is a summer experience for young men and women interested in learning firsthand about the nature of public service and the role of government, nonprofits, private organizations, and individuals in making America a democratic and civil society.
 Open to both male and female students entering their senior year of high school, the School of Public Service is offered for four weeks during June and July.
-The School invites the participation of high school students from across America and throughout the world and encourages them to join the School of Public Service is located on the St. Albans School campus in www.schoolofpublicservice.org the heart of Washington, D.C.
+The School invites the participation of high school students from across America and throughout the world and encourages them to join the School in the challenge of working for the public good.
+The School of Public Service is located on the St. Albans School campus in www.schoolofpublicservice.org the heart of Washington, D.C.
 The School's curriculum takes full advantage of this by including field trips to important area institutions and providing access to congressmen, agency leaders, public-policy figures, and journalists.
 Case studies put the student in the role of finder of fact and decision-maker in simulated discussions of policy.
 The summer's rigorous academic program has the following objectives: